-Eric Pellegrino is an associate in our Litigation Group in Toronto.
-He maintains a broad litigation practice, with experience in general corporate/commercial, energy, environmental and professional negligence litigation.
+Eric Pellegrino is counsel in our Litigation Group in Toronto.
+He has a general litigation practice, with experience in corporate/commercial, privacy, banking, class action, professional liability and regulatory litigation.

-Eric received a BA in Political Science and Psychology from York University in 2006 and a B.Ed. from the York University Faculty of Education in 2007.
+Eric received a BA (Hons) in Political Science and Psychology from York University in 2006 and a B.Ed. from the York University Faculty of Education in 2007.
 He received his JD from Osgoode Hall Law School in 2011, where he completed the Litigation, Dispute Resolution and Administration of Justice curriculum stream.
-During his time at Osgoode Hall, he was awarded the Cassels, Brock & Blackwell LLP Centennial Prize in Lawyering Skills and the Judith Wahl Prize in Law and Psychiatry.
-He was also the winner of the 2011 Arnup Cup Trial Advocacy Moot.

-He is a member of the Law Society of Upper Canada, the Advocates’ Society, the Toronto Lawyers Association, the Canadian Bar Association and the Ontario Bar Association.
+Eric is a member of the Law Society of Ontario, the Advocates’ Society, the Toronto Lawyers Association, the Canadian Bar Association and the Ontario Bar Association.